Hurricane Lane weakens to tropical storm near Hawaii, but more damage expected

 As the storm neared the Hawaiian islands, several major airlines – including Hawaiian Airlines, United and Delta – canceled trips and waived flight change fees.

-Fox News’ Amy Lieu, Janine Puhak and the Associated Press contributed to this report.
+Fox News’ Amy Lieu, Ray Bogan, Dan Gallo, Janine Puhak and the Associated Press contributed to this report.